ledowong/padopt/README.md

 * Simulate swapping and matching when playing the animation and dropping the matches.
 * The default weight of the profiles may need to be adjusted.
 * Image analysis: enhance orb shape analysis
+* Profile add support for different leaders (Leader and Friend using different monster).